 In about 4th grade (around age 10), I start seeing a shift in students’ attention spans and desire to focus more on the quality of their work.
 That is when I begin pushing them to spend a little effort in the finished product, and to try more ambitious projects that require multiple sessions to finish.
 This all depends on each child, and some reach this stage earlier than others.
 Above all, I strive to foster a love for sewing and design first, because this will motivate them to do their best work and grow as creative individuals.

 Yes I do.
 My mother was a Special Education teacher and she instilled an appreciation in me for the joys of working with people who have learning differences.
-As a teacher, my first goal is to be a student myself, listening, observing, and gathering information on how a child learns best so that I can tailor my teaching style to their needs and push them forward in a productive way.
+As a teacher, my first goal is to be a student myself, listening, observing, and gathering information on how a child learns best so that I can tailor my teaching style to their needs and help them learn in a loving way.
 I work with parents closely in this process, and welcome feedback and input to develop an approach that is meaningful and well-suited to each child.